Contact Us

 Meet Belki Pineda, a single mom with two children and a very talented young woman.

 Belkis was part of the 2019 sewing course.
 She learned of Mi Esperanza through one of her neighbors, a former student.
 Her sewing skills were evident from the beginning.
 Her teacher, Reina, praises her ability and eagerness to learn.
-After graduation in 2020, before the COVID-19 shutdown, Belkis accepted a job at Mi Esperanza sewing maquila.
+After graduating in 2020, before the COVID-19 shutdown, Belkis accepted a job at Mi Esperanza sewing maquila.
 Belkis became the lead artisan for our design partner, LizAlig.

 In 2024, Belkis applied for and received a microloan to purchase a new machine, enabling her to start a home-based business.
 In October of 2024, Belkis opened her business full-time.
 Her business is thriving, and she is enjoying the freedom that comes with owning her own business.